jihunhwang/jihunhwang.github.io/_pages/timeline.md

 <li>
 	<div><b>May 2018</b></div>
-		<div>I was selected for Math 300 UGTA by the math department with a colleague of mine <a href="https://www.math.columbia.edu/~plei/index.html">Patrick Lei</a>!
+		<div>I was selected for Math 300 UGTA by the math department with a colleague of mine
+			{% include person_link.html name="Patrick Lei" %}!
 		</div>
 </li>

 <li>
 	<div><b>April 2018</b></div>
-		<div>I was invited to give a talk about <a href="https://en.wikipedia.org/wiki/Weierstrass_factorization_theorem">Weierstrass product</a> in Professor <a href="https://www.math.umass.edu/directory/emeritus-faculty/william-meeks">William Meeks</a>'s Math 421 (Undergrad) Complex analysis class!
+		<div>I was invited to give a talk about <a href="https://en.wikipedia.org/wiki/Weierstrass_factorization_theorem">Weierstrass product</a> in Professor
+			{% include person_link.html name="William Meeks" %}'s
+		Math 421 (Undergrad) Complex analysis class!
 		</div>
 </li>

 <li>
 	<div><b>Spring 2018</b></div>
-		<div>I did an independent study in <a href="https://www.youtube.com/watch?v=gvLBbh0VKXw">minimal and constant-mean-curvature (CMC) surfaces</a> under Professor <a href="https://www.math.umass.edu/directory/emeritus-faculty/william-meeks">William Meeks</a>.
+		<div>I did an independent study in <a href="https://www.youtube.com/watch?v=gvLBbh0VKXw">minimal and constant-mean-curvature (CMC) surfaces</a> under Professor
+			{% include person_link.html name="William Meeks" %}.
 		It was mainly on understanding the first few chapters of <a href="https://www.ams.org/publications/authors/books/postpub/ulect-60">his book</a>.
 We did also spend a lot of time reading recent papers/surveys and talking about geometric analysis in general (e.g. Ricci flow).</div>
 </li>

 </ul>